PEAAS-community/peaas-community/steering_committee.md

 sidebar_link: true
 ---
 <!-- Place holder text for until we have a committee -->
-Currently the PEAAS steering committee is still being formed.
+Currently the PAASTA steering committee is still being formed.
-The elected committee members will soon be announced after the first PEAAS meeting.
+The elected committee members will soon be announced after the first PAASTA meeting.

 <!-- Hello all!

-We, the Steering Committee of the PEAAS community would like to take a moment to introduce ourselves and give you all a quick idea of what we do.
+We, the Steering Committee of the PAASTA community would like to take a moment to introduce ourselves and give you all a quick idea of what we do.

 First, what is the Steering Committee?
-This is a new organizing committee that was formed last year during the [**PEAAS4**](https://PEAAS-community.github.io/events/2022/10/12/event-PEAAS4/) conference.
-It is intended to guide the PEAAS community in a more formalized way; this involves brainstorming and proposing new initiatives and helping new initiatives get off the ground (like the successfully  launched [**PEAAStisch**](https://PEAAS-community.github.io/projects/#PEAAStisch)), increasing engagement and support for PEAAS members and events, helping with ongoing organization efforts, publicization of PEAAS, and sourcing funds for the maintenance of PEAAS.
+This is a new organizing committee that was formed last year during the [**PAASTA4**](https://PAASTA-community.github.io/events/2022/10/12/event-PAASTA4/) conference.
+It is intended to guide the PAASTA community in a more formalized way; this involves brainstorming and proposing new initiatives and helping new initiatives get off the ground (like the successfully  launched [**PAASTAtisch**](https://PAASTA-community.github.io/projects/#PAASTAtisch)), increasing engagement and support for PAASTA members and events, helping with ongoing organization efforts, publicization of PAASTA, and sourcing funds for the maintenance of PAASTA.

-We all are volunteers on the Steering Committee and we are really excited to work with all of you and help improve the PEAAS community.
+We all are volunteers on the Steering Committee and we are really excited to work with all of you and help improve the PAASTA community.

 ## The Steering Committee Members